Pavan-1997/GitHub_API_Shell/README.md

 ```

-5. Now execute the file by passing the parameters for GitHub Username and Repository Name
+5. Now execute the file by passing the parameters for GitHub Token and Rest Expression

 ```
-./cmds.sh <User-Name> <Repository-Name>
+./cmds.sh <GitHub-Token> <Rest-Expression>
 ```